erincunningham7/project-portfolio-five/README.md

 - Black - Black is a Python code formatter that coincides with the PEP8 guidelines.

+- whitenoise - Whitenoise is a middleware for serving static files directly from your Django application.

 ### Technologies and programs

 - [GitHub](https://github.com/) is the hosting site used to store the code for the website.